Cost of Owning a Boston Terrier

 Owning a Boston Terrier is a significant financial commitment over their 11-13 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier requires thoughtful care tailored to their specific breed characteristics.
+Size 12-25 lbs and expected lifespan 11-13 yrs; the Boston Terrier comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Living with a Boston Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 First-Year Expenses